 “After you update your previous version of vRealize Operations Manager from 6.2.0a to this version, any maintenance schedules that you created before the upgrade and applied to specific objects, do not appear in the user interface.
 This change in behavior is by design, and is not backward compatible with previous versions.”

 vRops 6.3 What’s new

 This is a walkthrough new features and enhancements in vRops 6.3.
-Just below you can see a list of subject I’m going to cover.
+Just below you can see a list of subjects I’m going to cover.
 This can help you to easily jump to the subject of interest.
 The aim here is to have a complete list of what’s new in vRops 6.3, as there seems to be too many doing copy/paste or partial updates based mostly on what’s in the release notes.
 The official “vRops 6.3 what’s new” can be found here.
 It is worth a look, though all should be covered in details below.

 There is another important statement in the release notes I want to touch upon.
 The dead of vRops on Windows is coming.
 The statement from the release notes is pretty clear about it.

 Note: Although the Microsoft Windows-based installation option and our Microsoft Windows-based Remote Collector option are fully supported in vRealize Operations Manager 6.3, we are deprecating their support.
 Future availability of these options is not guaranteed.

 For new deployments, we recommend the use of our Virtual Appliance option.
 The announcement of the End-of-Availability (EOA) for these Windows-based options will come in a later release.